Allan Lamport: Political life

 He was defeated in his first campaign for mayor in 1951 but won on his second attempt the next year.
 As mayor, Lamport encouraged the construction of Toronto's subway system which would be Canada's first when it opened in 1954.
 He also advocated the creation of Regent Park, Canada's first large scale public housing project.
 Premier Leslie Frost considered Lamport for the position of Chairman of the newly created Municipality of Metropolitan Toronto but he was not interested.
 Lamport resigned as mayor in 1954 to serve on the Toronto Transit Commission first as vice-chairman and then as chairman from 1955 to 1959 and recommended and won approval for the construction of the Bloor-Danforth subway line.
 Following a political scandal over control of the TTC, he clashed with then Metro Chairman Fred Gardiner, and was nearly ousted from the TTC.

 In 1960, he again ran for mayor but was defeated by Nathan Phillips; in 1962 he won election to the Board of Control.
-In 1964, he again ran for mayor and was defeated by Phil Givens.
+In 1964, he again ran for mayor and was defeated by Philip Givens.
 He returned to City Council again in 1966 as a Controller, and then as an alderman when the Board of Control was abolished.
 He famously opposed the hippies who populated the neighbourhood of Yorkville pledging to drive them out of Toronto and encouraging police action against them and urged that the neighbourhood be demolished and replaced by a shopping mall.
 He clashed with David DePoe, unofficial spokesperson for the Yorkville hippies opposing DePoe's bid to address city council.
 The confrontation resulted in Lamport ordering police to remove the hippies from the city council chamber This conflict was documented in the National Film Board of Canada films Flowers on a One Way Street and Christopher's Movie Matinée.